solst-ice/every-ssn/README.md

 Almost one hundred years ago, the U.S. government created the Social Security Number (SSN) for the sole purpose of tracking the earnings histories of workers.

-This ultimately was widely considered as a bad move.
+This ultimately was widely considered as a bad move, as it was used for purposes far beyond its original intent.

 ## What Can I do with an SSN